DanielMPries/PPTMIDIPresenter/README.md

 This is in an early prototype stage with MIDI polling and slide tagging but no event assignments.
 Currently an Arturia MiniLab is being used as a test controller for this application

 The following has to be done to leave prototype:
+- [ ] A presentation manager to
+  - Keep each slide's SlideConfiguration tag in sync with its parent Song/Section
+  - Track conflicting CC assignments within the same song but different parts
-- [ ] Ribbon Bar Global Presentation Settings for MIDI channel and device assignment
+- [ ] Ribbon Bar Global Presentation Settings for
+  - MIDI channel and device assignment
-- [ ] Ribbon Bar Global Presentation Settings for Section and Slide navigation
+  - Section and Slide navigation
-- [ ] Ribbon Bar and/or Task Pane for active slide MIDI settings
+- [ ] Task Pane for active slide MIDI settings
-- [ ] Slide Tag Interogation
 - [ ] Song Part UI Tag Editor
 - [ ] Ribbon Bar Global setting to toggle the add-in events on or off so that new presentations are not automatically interrogated or modified